cesarderio/reading-notes/201-reading-notes/class-10.md

 # Class 10 reading notes

+Debugging and troubleshooting will be very helpful as I learn more and advance in web development.
+It is a daily part of programming to find errors and/or work on efficiency of code, and I do love efficiency.
 ## What Went Wrong?
 Troubleshooting JavaScript:

 Name some key differences between a Syntax Error and a Logic Error.